daihocmo/learn-vietnamese/docs/routine.md

 The **subtitle tutor method** aims to boost the **comprehensibility** of your **listening immersion** by giving you context of what is being said in the audio.

-Your **Vietnamese subtitle listening** helps you: associate kana with sounds, figure out what words are being said and ease you into reading.
+Your **Vietnamese subtitle listening** helps you: associate alphabet with sounds, figure out what words are being said and ease you into reading.

 Your **raw (no subs) listening practice** is where you build a mental model of how the language actually sounds.
 This is good for a number of reasons.
 The main reasons being getting a good accent, and also being able to hear the words that you know.
 Listening isn't as clear as reading, it can be very fast and hard to keep up with.
 By getting used to raw listening you can train yourself to hear these unclear things better.